 How to reheat Subway in an air fryer

-If you want a quick and easy method, but you don't trust the microwave, you can always choose to reheat a Subway sandwich in an air fryer.
+If you want a fast way or method, but you don’t like using a microwave, you can use an air fryer to reheat a Subway.

 Just make sure to preheat it before putting any food inside!